European Foundation

 Content of measure

-In contrast to GZS, dr. Žiga Zaplotnik (COVID-19 Tracker Slovenia, established by volunteering scientists) has proved that people have much more diverse contacts at work than in other social environments (household, school, leisure and the like), so for him the risk of infection is proportionally higher in workplaces.
 Moreover, The National Institute of Public Health (NIJZ) surveyed 10,205 persons who tested positive for COVID-19.
 Among them, the largest share got infected in the workplace (every fourth participant in the survey).
 The average age of infected persons (between 45 and 54) supports this survey outcome.
 While slightly less than a quarter cannot say the location, more than 20% got infected in household and 15% in care homes or centres for people with disabilities.

-Newspaper Dnevnik wrote that 10% of persons surveyed continued to go to work despite having one of the coronavirus symptoms and 10% more although they were in high-risk contacts.
-Workers are afraid of losing their jobs, but this is not the main reason.
 Journal Mladina wrote that the Ministry of Health practically stopped tracing contacts and issuing quarantine decisions because of the lack of personnel.

-The second reason is that employer must cover 100% sick leave for persons who got infected in the workplace.
-Still, the worker must first prove it in a procedure similar to the ‘accident at the workplace’ procedure.
-In this procedure, the worker cannot be successful without employers’ consent.
-For instance, even health care workers who had worked with COVID-19 patients could not prove it.
-It was said that even if they had got infected in the workplace, it was due to their negligence.
+Newspaper Dnevnik wrote that 10% of people surveyed continued to go to work despite having one of the COVID-19 symptoms.
+Workers are afraid of losing their jobs and employers are not incentivised to encourage employees to stay at home.
+Employer must cover 100% sick leave for persons who got infected in the workplace.
+The worker must first prove that they were infected at work in a procedure similar to the ‘accident at the workplace’ procedure.
+The employee needs the employer's permission for this procedure.
+For instance, health care workers who had worked with COVID-19 patients could not prove they were infected at work.
+It was said that even if they were infected in the workplace, it was due to their negligence.

 Use of measure

-Journal Mladina gives exact numbers on issuing quarantine decisions.
 In September, authorities issued about 6,000 quarantine decisions a month.
 Since 1 October, when the number of infections was extraordinarily growing, the number dropped to about 1,400 a month.

 A website Mešanec has started to collect testimonies of workers about health and safety at work.